oldlaptop/tkrunner/README.md

 	tkrunner -quiet &

-and then bound to a keyboard shortcut in your window manager.
+and then bound to a keyboard shortcut in your window manager or desktop environment.
 When
 **tkrunner**
 is first invoked, it displays its window